 SECTION 5.
-Any part of both shoulders or area of both scapulae held in contact with the mat for one second constitutes a fall.
+Any part of both shoulders or part of both scapulae held in contact with the mat for one second constitutes a fall.
 The one-second count (one-thousand-and-one) shall be a silent count by the referee and shall start only after the referee is in such position that he can observe that a fall is imminent, after which the shoulders or scapula area must be held in continuous contact with the mat in bounds for one second before a fall is awarded.

 - a.
-A fall shall not be awarded unless both shoulders or both scapulae of the defensive wrestler are in bounds.
-(See Rule 2-9 and illustrations Nos.
+A fall shall not be awarded unless any part of both shoulders or part of both scapulae of the defensive wrestler are in bounds.
+(See Rule 2-7 and illustrations Nos.
 32 and 33.) - b.
 If either wrestler is handicapped by having any portion of his body out of bounds, no fall shall be awarded and out of bounds shall be declared.

 - c.
 When the match is stopped for out of bounds in a fall situation, the match shall be resumed in the starting position on the mat.
-(See Rules 2-12, 2-15.) - d.
+(See Rules 2-11, 2-14.) - d.
 A fall will be indicated by the referee striking the mat with the palm of the hand.